dimitri/pgloader/INSTALL.md

 ### Compiling SBCL by yourself

-If you ended up building SBCL yourself or you just want to do that, you can download the source from http://www.sbcl.org/ .
+If you ended up building SBCL yourself, or you just want to do that, you can download the source from http://www.sbcl.org/ .

 You will need to build SBCL with the following command and options: